mksv-pro/mksv-pro.github.io/index.md

 layout: single
 author_profile: true
 ---
 I am a student pursuing a **research master's degree** in mathematics and physics at @SorbonneUniversite and in finance at @DauphinePSL.
 My areas of interest are statistical physics, machine learning, stochastic processes, quantitative finance, theoretical macroeconomics, public policy evaluation, and computational neuroscience.
+You can view my CV [here](/assets/cv.pdf).

 - Project 1
 - Project 2